-Report on Other Information
+Other Information

-The Budgetary Comparison Schedules, Schedule of Interfund Loans and Advances, Schedule of Capital Assets, Schedule of Changes in Long-term Debt, Schedule of Surety Bonds for County Officials and corresponding notes have not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on them.
+Management is responsible for the other information included in the annual report.
+The other information comprises the Budgetary Comparison Schedule(s), Schedule of Interfund Loans and Advances, Schedule of Capital Assets, Schedule of Changes in Long-term Debt, Schedule of Surety Bonds for County Officials and corresponding notes but does not include the basic financial statements and our auditor's report thereon.
+Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.